makerdao/community/governance/polls/Decentralized Collateral Scope Parameter Changes - Add exemptions to the Benchmark Yield Requirement - April 3, 2023.md

 ## Review

-The community can vote in this poll to express support or opposition to adding exemptions to the benchmark yield requirement defined in [MIP103c2.3.3.5.1](https://mips.makerdao.com/mips/details/MIP103#3-3-alm-rules-for-yield-collateral) (quoted below for convenience) for the following vault types:
+The community can vote in this poll to express support or opposition to adding an exemption to the benchmark yield requirement defined in [MIP103c2.3.3.5.1](https://mips.makerdao.com/mips/details/MIP103#3-3-alm-rules-for-yield-collateral) (quoted below for convenience) for the following vault types:

 - ETH-A
 - ETH-B